wikindx/wikindx/website/web/src/content/install/upgrade.md

 4. Enable the component if the core upgrade disabled it.

-## Upgrading from v6.x serie
+## Upgrading from v6.x series

-You no longer need to update the `config.php` file by hand as in previous versions.
+You no longer need to update the `config.php` file by hand with new variables as in previous versions.
 This step is automatic.
 If `config.php` changes, the previous file will be saved with the current date and time in the website root directory.